 Validates activation_key and, if valid, activates the associated account by setting its is_active field to True.
 To prevent re-activation of accounts, the activated of the RegistrationProfile for the account will be set to True after successful activation.

-Returns the User instance representing the account if activation is successful, False otherwise.
+Returns a tuple of (User, activated) representing the account if activation is successful and whether the User was activated or not.

 Parameters activation_key (string, a 40-character SHA1 hexdigest) - The activation key to use for the activation.